UK & European Holiday News

 Return to Blog Home >>

-Just the fact that you are on an island gives an instant and sheer holiday feeling.
+Just the fact that you are on an island gives an instant holiday feeling.
 On top of that, there is the special journey to reach the island; which often includes a short ferry or boat ride to increase the sensation even more.
 Island life is usually slow-paced and local people seem more relaxed, hospitable and are often in for a chat.
 Add to that a constant sea breeze, fresh seafood and stunning ocean vistas and you’ve got yourself the perfect great British island holiday.

 Below, we list five of so called British isles that you can choose to discover on several of our cycling and walking holidays.